Technical Information

 Basically, you must install the same software (database service, etc.) on the standby servers, install the replication software and define the source and the target for copying databases and documents.

-With this product, if the source server crash, the target server takes its place after a few seconds or minutes delay (it depends on the service).
-Depending on the naming of the shared services, some client applications won't notice the difference, some will need to be killed and restarted, some will need to be reconfigured to run correctly.
-When the source server is repaired, the updates on the target server are replicated back to the source server.
+If the source server crash, the target server takes its place after a few seconds or minutes delay (it depends on the service), some client applications won't notice the difference, some will need to be restarted to run correctly.
+When the source server is repaired, the updates on the target server are replicated on the source.

 Of course, having all servers protected by Uninterruptible Power Supply units is a requirement for avoiding server crashes.